All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How soon will I see results from combining the gym with GLP-1 medication?

 Most patients notice improved energy and strength within two to three weeks.
 Visible body composition changes typically appear around the six to eight week mark.
-The scale may move slower than for sedentary patients, but that is because you are replacing some fat weight with denser muscle tissue.
+The scale may move slower than for sedentary patients, but that's because you're replacing some fat weight with denser muscle tissue.
 Trust the process and track progress with measurements and photos, not just the scale.

 Can I follow this routine if I am a complete beginner?